CAAPIM/Releases/README.md

 Either way, here's how to [Get Started: Xamarin Mobile SDK](http://mas.ca.com/docs/xamarin/latest/guides/).

-#### Cordova Get Started CLI
+#### Cordova App CLI Utility

-The new Cordova CLI lets developers create a MAS-enabled Cordova app with just three commands:
+The new Cordova app CLI utility lets you create a MAS-enabled Cordova app with just three commands:
-- **mas forge** creates a cordova project at the specified path
+- **mas forge** creates a Cordova project at the specified path
-- **mas configure** adds the msso_config to the project
+- **mas configure** lets you add the msso_config.json file to the project
-- **mas prepare** readies the app with the specified MAS-Template, Foundation, Identity Management, Connecta, and Storage
+- **mas prepare** prepares the app with these libraries: MAS-Template, MASFoundation, MASIdentity Management, MASConnecta, and MASStorage

 [Get the CLI](tbd)